christophercliff/wintersmith-kelvin/README.md

 ## Features

-- Concatenate and minify client-side JavaScript, CSS (LESS) and JavaScript templates (Mustache).
+- Concatenate and minify client-side JavaScript, CSS (LESS) and compiled JavaScript templates (Hogan.js).
 - Separate modes for development and production.
 - Embed fonts and images in your CSS.
 - Versioned file names.